gnuradio/gr-inspector/README.md

 - Doxygen documentation

 Read the full proposal [here](https://github.com/sbmueller/gsoc-proposal/blob/master/sigint-proposal.pdf).

+This project was developed in cooperation with the [Communications Engineering Lab](http://www.cel.kit.edu/) of the Karlsruhe Institute of Technology.

 The modulation classification is developed by @chrisruk during ESA Summer of Code in Space program.